 2) Business Engaged

-Especially in busy times, it’s easy to lose connection with the business and the value of an effective IT-business relationship or partnership.
+Especially in busy times, it’s easy to lose connection with the business and the value of an effective IT-business-relationship or partnership.
 Actively measuring and keeping track of the IT service desk’s outcomes and how those impact the operational value streams of the business is a good starting point.
 Include the business in IT performance reviews with actual meetings where both IT and business leaders sit together and evaluate the current, past, and future situations.

-Business engagement does not stop on a higher level though.
-True business engagement starts from the bottom as well.
+Business engagement does not stop on a higher level, though.
+True business engagement for a better IT-business-relationship starts from the bottom as well.
 For IT service desks, this can be regular check-ins with new hires (as I touched on before when talking about onboarding).
 Another initiative could be “walk a mile” days where either someone from the business follows the service desk or vice versa; I call them experience expeditions.
 Depending on the level of business engagement you have, you’ll have to set the right expectations.
 If you just started introducing these types of initiatives, just be ready to first go through a lot of to-do lists and complaints, questions, and requests that you’ve probably never heard of before.
 As you create more trust, you’ll get to a higher discussion level and be able to work on gaining more business engagement.

 A third way of engaging the business is by engaging with specific persons within departments in the organization.
 You’ll want to identify the go-to people within each group and engage with them because they’ll know more about what is going on within the organization.
 They’re usually a bit more tech-savvy and will be able to give you more background or details on underlying challenges.Business engagement does not stop on a higher level though.
 True business engagement starts from the bottom as well – @NancyVElsacker #servicedesk #ITSM Click To Tweet

-3) Business Centricity
+3) Business Centricity is Need for the IT-Business Relationship

 When you engage well with key contacts within the business, that will give you an advantage and a better IT-business relationship or partnership.
 The biggest problem with customer-centricity is knowing what the customers really need—not what they say they need.